VirtusLab/git-machete-intellij-plugin/README.md

 gitmachete.frontend.ui
 ```

-Then reproduce the bug and go to `Help` -> `Show Log in Files` to open the log file.
+Then reproduce the bug and go to `Help > Show Log in Files` to open the log file.

 ## References